 Implementing an ATSPM system along a corridor makes a noticeable impact on traffic flow.
 Namely, a performance measures system allows agency staff to review historical traffic signal operations to confirm citizen complaints and monitor traffic signal operations to identify faulty equipment.
 Signal timing adjustments can be made based on recent, continuous traffic conditions instead of the limited day traffic count.

 Physical Impacts of Adaptive Signal Control Technology Implementation

-The obvious impact of the implementation of an ASCT system is fewer delays due to congested traffic, reduced fuel consumption, and fewer frustrated drivers.
-The improvements, however, extend to numerous other benefits including:
+The apparent impact of implementing an ASCT system is fewer delays due to congested traffic, reduced fuel consumption, and fewer frustrated drivers.
+The improvements, however, extend to numerous other benefits, including:

 - Managing the queueing issues at intersections

 - Detecting the changes in traffic conditions before and after special events

 - Accommodating peak traffic periods and real-time changes in traffic volumes